Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/shock.md

 ![image](https://user-images.githubusercontent.com/50459517/102672853-9f916c00-4157-11eb-8718-7d0d33f64950.png)

-Now like we saw in the article, lets modify the Referer: header in the Request (In this case we will need to add this header) and see if we get code execution.
+Now like we saw in the article, lets modify the **Referer:** header in the Request (In this case we will need to add this header) and see if we get code execution.

 ![image](https://user-images.githubusercontent.com/50459517/102672873-b20ba580-4157-11eb-9fb7-bac5355f3e78.png)

 Awesome!
 We have code execution!
 Lets get that shell now!

-We will use just a basic bash one liner to send a request to use on port 1337 and start a netcat listener on our machine that will listen for the request.
+We will use just a basic bash one liner to send a request to out machine on port 1337.
+We will start a netcat listener on our machine that will listen for the request.
 Thus resulting in a reverse shell.

 ![image](https://user-images.githubusercontent.com/50459517/102672900-c6e83900-4157-11eb-819d-59b4a99f4941.png)